zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-one-not-condition.md

-# Matched and one not Condition
+# Matched and one NOT Condition

 ## Description